lesar123/simple-banking-simulator/README.md

-# simple-banking-simulator
+# Simple-banking-simulator
-Simple banking simulator(tracks your income, expenses and savings)
+Simple banking simulator(tracks your income, expenses and savings), calculates your balance...